 Description by Planningaway on Fisherman's Wharf

-Fisherman’s Wharf is one of the top things to do in San Francisco.
+Fisherman's Wharf is one of the top things to do in San Francisco.
 It is located on the northern waterfront.
 It is a large area that includes the famous Pier 39.
-Tourist flock to this area to try the famous sourdough bread bowls and clam chowder at the Boudin Bakery.
-You can also buy fresh crab a local stores.
+Tourists flock to this area to try the famous sourdough bread bowls and clam chowder at the Boudin Bakery.
+You can also buy fresh crab at local stores.

 Also, be sure to bring your camera because from Fisherman's Wharf there are incredible views of the Golden Gate Bridge and Alcatraz.

-Alcatraz was originally developed as a military fortification with a lighthouse, but it is most famous for being a high-security federal prison from 1934-1963.
+Alcatraz was originally developed as a military fortification with a lighthouse, but it is most famous for being a high-security federal prison from 1934-to 1963.